j50n/deno-proc/site/src/data-transforms/record.md

 2. **Leverage binary safety** - no need to escape special characters
 3. **Choose LazyRow based on access patterns** - selective vs full field access
 4. **Validate field counts** if your data requires consistent structure
-5. **Use for high-throughput pipelines** - fastest format for large datasets
+5. **Use for high-throughput pipelines** - efficient format for large datasets
-6. **Convert from other formats** for repeated processing performance gains
+6. **Convert from other formats** for repeated processing
 7. **Handle UTF-8 properly** - ensure proper encoding throughout pipeline
 8. **Batch large datasets** to control memory usage in processing